Which platform do you work with?

 It depends.
-Some designs take a few weeks, others take months.
-Many factors determine the timeline for the project (complexity of design, number or revisions, etc.) The entire creative process is unique and is best not rushed.
-That being said, my goal is to keep things moving at a steady pace to accommodate any launch goals you may have.
+Some projects are complete in a matter of weeks, others take months.
+Many factors determine the timeline of the project, from the complexity of the site to how responsive the client is.
+The creative process is unique and best not rushed.
+My goal is to keep things moving at a steady pace to accommodate any launch goals you may have.

 Can we set up a call to discuss my project?

-I purchased a custom domain (.com); can I use it?
+I’ve already purchased a domain.
+Can I use it?

 How will you know what I want my site to look like?

 We'll begin the process with my design questionnaire.
 The questions are designed to provide me with an in-depth understanding of your design aesthetic and needs for the site.
-I'll send you proofs throughout, from the mood board to the final draft, to make sure every detail is perfect.
+I'll send you mock-ups and live previews throughout, from the mood board to the final draft, to make sure every detail is perfect.
 You may read more about the process here.

-What should I do to ensure the process goes smoothly?
+What can I do to make the process go smoothly?

 The most helpful thing you can do is have your content ready.
-Gather the images and text you want to use on the site and organize it by page so it will be ready for me when I ask you for it.
+Gather the images and text you want to use on the site and organize it by page so it’s ready to send when I need it.